ClementTsang/dircs/README.md

 [<img src="https://img.shields.io/crates/v/dircs.svg?style=flat-square" alt="crates.io link">](https://crates.io/crates/dircs)

-A small cross-platform utility to get the hash of a file or directory.
+A small cross-platform utility to get a hash of a file or directory.
 Comes with a variety of hash functions to choose from.

 **Note**: I mostly wrote this for personal use, and there might be a lot of rough edges!
 Feel free to submit pull requests or bug reports.